Welcome to another ROH Wednesday!

 ROH Tag Team Titles

-And that’s intermission, so we’ll pick up the concluding part next week when ROH Wednesdays continue!
+And that’s intermission so I think we’ll pick this up next week when ROH Wednesdays continue!